JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/index.md

 - Helm Charts
 - Deploying Apps using Kubernetes & AWS EKS (Elastic Kubernetes Service)

-Note: _We'll be using PyCharm Professional Edition for all the steps in this tutorial._
+Note: _We'll be using PyCharm with Pro subscription for all the steps in this tutorial._